Black-legged kittiwake

 The black-legged kittiwake (Rissa tridactyla) is a seabird species in the gull family Laridae.
 This species was first described by Carl Linnaeus in his landmark 1758 10th edition of Systema Naturae as Larus tridactylus.
 The English name is derived from its call, a shrill 'kittee-wa-aaake, kitte-wa-aaake'.
-The genus name Rissa is from the Icelandic name rita for this bird, and the specific tridactyla is from Ancient Greek tridaktulos, "three-toed", from tri-, "three-" and daktulos, "toe".

 In North America, this species is known as the black-legged kittiwake to differentiate it from the red-legged kittiwake, but in Europe, where it is the only member of the genus, it is often known just as kittiwake.